 Host mahuika User cwal219 Hostname login.mahuika.nesi.org.nz ProxyCommand ssh -W %h:%p lander ForwardX11 yes ForwardX11Trusted yes ServerAliveInterval 300 ServerAliveCountMax 2 LocalForward 6676 mahuika:6676

-In the above example the local and remote ports are the same, this isn't a requirement it just makes things easier to remember.
+In the above example, the local and remote ports are the same.
+This isn't a requirement, but it makes things easier to remember.

 - If you get a error messagetry to create the following directory:

 bind: No such file or directory unix_listener: cannot bind to path:

 If you have Windows Subsystem for Linux installed, you can use the method described above.
 This is the recommended method.

 You can tell if MobaXterm is using WSL as it will appear in the banner when starting a new terminal session.